-The University of Pittsburgh at Bradford is dedicated to the education of students in a world of rapid political, economic, scientific, and cultural change.
-The Education Program seeks to provide pre-service teachers with specific content knowledge and sound pedagogical strategies enabling them to become innovative facilitators of learning.
+The University of Pittsburgh at Bradford is a student-focused and inclusive educational community dedicated to the education of students in a world of rapid political, economic, scientific, and cultural change.
+The Education Program seeks to provide pre-service teachers with specific content knowledge and sound pedagogical strategies enabling them to become responsible and productive citizens of a globally connected and sustainable world who value and embrace diverse perspectives and are innovative facilitators of learning.